New fire protection framework

 New licensees will need to hold a relevant accreditation (e.g. with the Australian Institute of Building Surveyors or Royal Institution of Chartered Surveyors), to determine the classes of building they can inspect and report on.
 Current licensees may continue to inspect and report on all building types.

 Changes to ‘fire protection work’

-From 1 May 2021, what is ‘fire protection work’ and ‘fire protection equipment’ will change.
+From 1 May 2021, what is ‘fire protection work’ and ‘fire protection equipment’ has changed.
 A QBCC fire protection licence will not be required if carrying out any of the below types of work or for work involving the below equipment.